PuppyGamingDev/slate/source/index.html.md

 // No code in this section
 ```

 Add a new Dropbdown box where you want and for each server you added to the *ServerList* enum, add them to the dropdown options, in the exact same order.
 Then drag the *Managers* GameObject to the Dropdown's *On Value Changed* and use *Connector > CustomServer()*.
-Now give it a try!
+Finally, in the Connector component of the *Managers* GameObject, drag your Dropdown into the new Server List dropdown reference.

 # Google Login with CBS